 Use a combination of the above to secure your bike.
 Why?
 It means that the thief will need to use two different tools to break through them both to get to your bike.
 So with more time required to break your bike's locks, the more likely the thief will then simply take a pass on your bike.

 Now that you have invested in a good quality lock, it’s no use if you don’t secure your bike properly with it.
 Letting the lock touch the ground means thieves can break it with a sledgehammer.
 Having your lock hang loose is also not a good idea.
 This allows bolt cutters to get around them easily.

 So what to do?
-With the first lock, loop through your front wheel, the front triangle of the frame and around the anchor.
-With the second lock, secure your rear wheel, through the rear triangle of the frame to the anchor point as well.
+With the first lock, loop through your front wheel, the frame's front triangle, and around the anchor.
+With the second lock, secure your rear wheel through the rear triangle of the frame to the anchor point as well.
 If any of the locks are sitting loose, loop the two locks together to get that tight fit.

 3. Where to lock your bike

 Now that we have figured out how to secure a bike let’s look at where you can secure your bike.
 The anchor point or immovable object should be sturdy.
 You can check this by doing the wobble or shake test.
 Try to move the anchor point (i.e. lamp post, bike rack).
 If it wobbles, don’t leave your bike there.
 Look elsewhere.

 Here are some other do’s and don’ts when it comes to choosing where to lock your bike: